The 1619 Project grapples with the horrors of slavery. This artist brilliantly translated it into a book for kids

 The book opens with colorful images of African people dancing, children laughing together, mothers cradling their babies, and people chit-chatting at markets.
 But of course, these happy images will soon be overshadowed by the darkness of slavery.

 For Smith, the story of the book could be simplified into three sections: life, death, and rebirth.
 He wanted to create visual motifs that would usher the reader through these three phases.
-To do this he turned to ritual of scarification, in which some African tribes create scars on their face and bodies that are imbued with meaning.
+To do this, he turned to the ritual of scarification, in which some African tribes create scars on their faces and bodies that are imbued with meaning.
 On the front and back cover, Smith draws three symbols from this tradition.
 The life symbol features moving in various directions, death is symbolized by crosses, and rebirth is symbolized by three parallel lines that are curving.
 If you understand this code, you’ll begin seeing these symbols throughout the book.
 The African village at the start is full of these vibrant lines moving in many directions; the shadowy slave ship is covered in crosses; and the fight for freedom features curving parallel lines.

 If you look carefully, the book is also full of representations of the American flag with its stars and stripes.
 There’s an image of children and adults working under brutal conditions on a plantation.
 When you take a step back, the fields appear to be stripes, while the Black people working them are huddled together in the corner, where the stars would be in an American flag.
 In an illustration of the first Black baby born in America from parents who came on the White Lion, his face is covered in freckles and lines that look like the stars and stripes.
 “I want people to understand that this is a patriotic book,” says Smith.
 “We’re trying to hold America’s feet to the fire.
 If we’re going to say the pledge and believe in democracy, we must actually strive for that.”

 For me, one of the most moving images in the book is of a man picking tobacco in a field, while looking up at the sky.
 In the clouds appear three Black people: an elderly woman voting, a young woman marching, and a young man graduating.
 If you take a step back, the figures also form the letters BLM, for the Black Lives Matter movement.
-For Smith, the point was that this enslaved man had to fight to stay alive so his decedents could have better lives.
+For Smith, the point was that this enslaved man had to fight to stay alive so his descendants could have better lives.
 “We talk a lot about how we are our ancestors’ wildest dreams,” Smith says.
 “The visions they had made them not give up.
 Yes, they were enslaved, but if they didn’t keep going, we would not be able to graduate with advanced degrees and march in the streets.
 It’s not perfect right now, but if they had quit, we wouldn’t have even these rights.”

 Smith understands that readers will not grasp all of this symbolism immediately, although it might register subconsciously, helping them understand the tone of each section of the book.
 But the beauty of a good children’s book is that the child will return to it again and again, taking in the images and story in different ways.
 Children also tend to recognize visual patterns, so they may enjoy seeing these motifs that are not obvious at first glance.